AI Online

 What is LLM ranking?

-LLM ranking refers to your brand's position and presence in AI-generated responses — whether AI systems cite, recommend or reference your business when users ask relevant questions.
-Unlike traditional organic ranking which positions your page in a list of ten results, LLM ranking determines whether your brand is included in the synthesised answer that AI platforms deliver directly to users.
-LLM ranking depends on entity authority, content structure, topical depth, source trustworthiness and the specific retrieval mechanisms each AI platform uses.
-Improving your LLM ranking is the core objective of LLM Optimisation.
+LLM ranking refers to your brand's presence and prominence in AI-generated responses — whether AI systems cite, recommend or reference your business when users ask relevant questions.
+Unlike traditional organic ranking which gives you a position in a list of ten results, LLM ranking determines whether your brand is included in the synthesised answer that AI platforms deliver directly.
+LLM ranking depends on entity authority, content structure, topical depth, source trustworthiness and the specific retrieval mechanisms each platform uses.
+Improving LLM ranking is the core objective of LLM Optimisation, measured through monthly citation audits and referral traffic from AI platforms.

 How is LLM Optimisation different from traditional SEO?